Taconic Golf Club – Played July 2016

 You get a break on this tee shot from an elevated tee.
 You can play it up the right all you want, but you need to get past the tree line for an open shot at the green.

-This is quite possibly my favorite hole on the course.
+This is quite possibly my favorite hole at Taconic Golf Club.
 The elevation change is stark and requires less club.
 I just like the setting down in the valley below the clubhouse.

-The green slopes back to front and it perfect for a long iron shot that is running.
+The green slopes back to front and is perfect for a long iron shot that is running.
 That seems typical of an old-style course that favors the ground game.

 The twelfth tee gives recognition to the people responsible for the course.